What is all-wheel drive?

 AWD is able to work well in a variety of conditions, from rain to snow to light off-roading, but it's considered a lesser choice by serious off-roaders.
 This perception is changing somewhat as modern AWD systems get better and more capable, but many drivers who like to venture far off the beaten path prefer the capability of a two-speed transfer case with low-range gearing, more on which below.
 AWD also increases the cost of a vehicle and, in most cases, will reduce fuel economy.

 This is the more traditional system that comes to mind when most people think of drivetrains that power all four of a vehicle's wheels.
 It isn't surprising since the principle goes back almost to the beginning of motorized transportation.
 The stereotypical picture of a 4WD vehicle is of a truck with high ground clearance, a shielded underbody, tow hooks and big, knobby tires.
-And it's true that this system is still found primarily in large trucks and SUVs.
+And it's true that this system is found primarily in trucks and SUVs.

 But through the years, 4WD engineering has become increasingly sophisticated, and although it generally remains capable of more serious off-road use, it can now be found on a wider variety of comfortable, even luxurious, models.
 4WD systems deliver torque through a series of front, rear and center differentials, transfer cases and couplings, which allow the vehicle to operate at maximum traction under a variety of conditions.

-4WD vehicles are generally best at handling adverse conditions, both on road and off.
-Even though these systems are now available in well-appointed luxury trucks and SUVs, at heart they still tend to be designed for ruggedness and maximum pulling power, and they are well-suited for work and play in difficult terrain.
+There's no substitute for true 4WD in tough off-road scenarios.
+Even though 4WD systems are now available in well-appointed luxury trucks and SUVs, at heart they are designed for ruggedness and maximum traction when you need it most, so they are the right choice for difficult terrain.